toizumi03/bicep-templates/appgw-wafv2-backend-vm-installed-apache-env1/README.md

 ## Features of the template

-- Deploys a WAF_v2 SKU Azure Application Gateway
+- Deploys a Standard_v2 SKU Azure Application Gateway
 - Creates 2 backend virtual machines with Apache web server installed
 - Configures HTTP routing rules to direct traffic to the backend pool
 - Sets up health probe to monitor backend server availability
 - Creates a client VM for testing the application gateway
 - All resources are deployed in a single virtual network with appropriate subnets
-- Optional: Enables diagnostic logs with Log Analytics Workspace
-- Optional: Deploys Azure Bastion for secure VM access

 ## Usage